 According to the American Association of Colleges of Nursing, our nation continues to show a strong desire for nurses with a BSN degree or higher.
 Why?
 Because the higher the education, the more successful the patient outcomes.
 One might also assume the healthcare industry is moving in a direction where an associate degree in nursing could eventually become obsolete.

 Plus, a master’s degree provides the academic foundation required to pursue advanced-practice certification and seek out the highest-paying positions in the nursing profession, which include:

 MSN vs. BSN Education

 When it comes down to an MSN or a BSN, what are the educational differences?
 Both degrees go beyond fundamental nursing skills by teaching students about nursing research, nursing management, and community health.
 A master’s education, however, dives deeper into the profession, preparing students for advanced practice, leadership, education, and administration roles.
-In fact, the highest paying nursing jobs—nurse practitioner, nurse midwife, and clinical nurse specialist—require an MSN degree with relevant post-degree certification.
+In fact, the highest paying nursing jobs—nurse practitioner, and nurse midwife —require an MSN degree with relevant post-degree certification.

 MSN vs. BSN Time Commitment